feedhenry/fh-fhc/doc/fh3/app/create.md

 ## OPTIONS

-  --title, -t  A title for your app                                                            [required] --template   Template of your app - e.g. hello_world_mbaas_instance.
+  --project, -p  Unique 24 character GUID of the project you want this app to be created in      [required] --title, -t    A title for your app                                                            [required] --template     Template of your app - e.g. hello_world_mbaas_instance.
 See fhc templates apps  [default: "hello_world_mbaas_instance"]
   --repo         Repository to clone your app from
   --branch       Git branch to clone from

 ## DESCRIPTION